christianreiser/EEG_analysis/README.md

 #### Subject three
 ![](./results/sub-003/ses-P3/05cleaning_compare_evoked.png)
-The average ERP of subject three differes oviously differes between manual and rejection cleaning.
+The average ERP of subject three obviously differs between manual and rejection cleaning.
 The reason is probably that I didn't remove data even though there were many spikes after the responses of the subject.
 Subject three lead me to the decision that I will not use automated rejection by a threshold and only reject manually due to two reasons:
 First, rejecting with a threshold had such a great impact, but did not lead to a satisfying average ERP.
 Second, I'm still hopeful that what looks like noise now can be cleaned in a better way by removing the unwanted (bink) components.

 ### Removing bad subjects
-I regard subject 1 to 3 as too valuable to remove them completely.
+I regard subjects 1 to 3 as too valuable to remove them completely.

 ## ICA
 ICA is sensitive to low-frequency drifts.
-Therefore I'm applying a high pass filter of 1.5 Hz to the data prior to fitting.
+Therefore I'm applying a high pass filter of 1.5 Hz to the data before fitting.
 Then I generate an ICA object.
-For conveiniene the random state is fixed to make it deterministic, thus reproducible.
+For convenience the random state is fixed to make it deterministic, thus reproducible.
-The ICA opject is fitted on the the cleaned data, where the 1.5Hz high pass filter was applied.
+The ICA object is fitted on the cleaned data, where the 1.5Hz high pass filter was applied.
 The goal is to use ICA to break the signal of the different sensors into independent components.
 This is useful as we are only interested in brain components but also receive potentials from other sources.
 These other sources are disturbing the analysis of brain signals, thus they are unwanted.
-The most common noise sources are muscle activity at or close to the head, eye blinks, eye movement, heart beat and noisy electrodes.
+The most common noise sources are muscle activity at or close to the head, eye blinks, eye movement, heartbeat, and noisy electrodes.
 Next, I will show how the ICA results of subject 001 look like and how I interpret them.

 ### Component inspection and classification